 In the 21st century, private institutions like The Children’s Village have continued the tradition, established in the 19th century, to provide for the most vulnerable among us.
 But the problem still exists.
 Poverty and prejudice remain.
 The need continues to convince our government and private citizens to help our city’s underprivileged.
 It is a New York tradition.
 More importantly, it is our human obligation.

-– Ken Jackson, Editor of The Encyclopedia of New York City
+Editor, The Encyclopedia of New York City

 The New York Juvenile Asylum (which became The Children’s Village) was founded to provide residential care for orphans and “juvenile delinquents” roaming the streets of Manhattan.
 The Asylum’s admissions throughout the 19th century reflected the tide of immigration, initially from Northern Europe and later from Southern and Eastern Europe.
 The children’s care, influenced by Reform Movement principles, emphasized vocational training and discipline.